-The solution is a modern application development platform that facilitates the rapid creation, deployment, and updating of HR applications.
+The solution is a modern development technology that facilitates the rapid creation, deployment, and updating of HR applications.
+A technology like a high-performance low-code platform.
 Here are just a few of the benefits:

 - Create a unifying layer across multiple systems and processes.
-A modern application development platform will provide connectors to any data source or application, including your legacy infrastructure and enterprise backbone, which can result in huge efficiencies and eliminate manual processes.
+A high-performance low-code platform will provide connectors to any data source or application, including your legacy infrastructure and enterprise backbone, which can result in huge efficiencies and eliminate manual processes.

 - Modify or add functionality as needed.
-A modern application development platform lets you make changes, upgrades, and add more features efficiently, without the complexity that can slow your applications and disappoint users.
+A high-performance low-code platform lets you make changes, upgrades, and add more features efficiently, without the complexity that can slow your applications and disappoint users.
 It can also reduce the accrual of technical debt with AI-powered automation, powerful data governance tools, and a multilayer “building block” application structure.

 - Reduce time to value.
 Developers work with a straightforward drag-and-drop visual interface that breaks down business processes.
 Logic and data turn into modules that developers can combine and connect as needed.
 Development times fall from months to weeks with significantly shortened iterative update cycles.